 Her energy struck his frail form, and even as he started to collapse, a new figure materialized next to him.

-This purple-and-orange-costumed being lacked a head.
-His costumed was tight enough to reveal strong muscles in spite of this anomaly.
+This purple-and-orange-costumed being apparently lacked a head beneath his finned orange helmet, though his costume appeared to be tight enough to reveal strong muscles in spite of this anomaly.

 “I am the Star Sapphire!” she said.
 “I bid you join like-minded Forgotten Villains in opposing those who would rob you of your rightful power!”